MteHevad/FUTURE_DS_02/README.md

 # 📊 Social Media Campaign Performance Tracker
-A complete marketing analytics project analyzing Facebook & Instagram campaign performance using Power BI.
+A complete marketing analytics project analyzing Facebook campaign performance using Power BI.

 ---

 ## 🚀 Project Overview
 This project evaluates the performance of a paid social media campaign using key marketing metrics such as:
 - Impressions
-- Reach
 - Clicks
 - Spend
 - CTR